Enthalpy change of solution

 In thermochemistry, the enthalpy of solution (heat of solution or enthalpy of solvation) is the enthalpy change associated with the dissolution of a substance in a solvent at constant pressure resulting in infinite dilution.

 The enthalpy of solution is most often expressed in kJ/mol at constant temperature.
-The energy change can be regarded as being made of three parts: the endothermic breaking of bonds within the solute and within the solvent, and the formation of attractions between the solute and the solvent.
+The energy change can be regarded as being made up of three parts: the endothermic breaking of bonds within the solute and within the solvent, and the formation of attractions between the solute and the solvent.
 An ideal solution has a null enthalpy of mixing.
-For a non-ideal solution it is an excess molar quantity.
+For a non-ideal solution, it is an excess molar quantity.

 Energetics

 Dissolution by most gases is exothermic.
 That is, when a gas dissolves in a liquid solvent, energy is released as heat, warming both the system (i.e. the solution) and the surroundings.

 The temperature of the solution eventually decreases to match that of the surroundings.
 The equilibrium, between the gas as a separate phase and the gas in solution, will by Le Châtelier's principle shift to favour the gas going into solution as the temperature is decreased (decreasing the temperature increases the solubility of a gas).

-When a saturated solution of a gas is heated, gas comes out of solution.
+When a saturated solution of a gas is heated, gas comes out of the solution.